suhasunni/suhasunni/README.md

 # Hello, I'm Suhas! 👋

 🎓 Computer Engineering Student at the University of Waterloo
-🖥️ Passionate about software development and artificial intelligence

 Below is some of the work I am most proud of!